moflaher/ttide_py/README.md

 All credit for T_Tide goes to Rich Pawlowicz, the original creator of T_Tide.
 It is available at http://www2.ocgy.ubc.ca/~rich/.

-This is just a programming language conversion.

 Installation
 ============

 This has little to no testing.
 Use at your own risk.
-It has only been tested on my personal machine.

 Run,